Object tracking with computer vision – types and business use cases

 Object tracking is the process via which computers are able to detect, understand, and keep an eye on objects across still images or videos.
 It is one of the most widespread business applications of artificial intelligence (AI) and machine learning (ML), enabling your visual data processing needs to be automated and streamlined to maximal levels.
 The underlying deep learning algorithms take inspiration from our biological nervous system to form a layered yet intricate network of data transmission and learning capacities.

 With object tracking solutions, you can perform meaningful actions on visual data obtained via different types of cameras.
-Using suitable object detection algorithms coupled with tracking models, you can train a machine to not just recognize one or more unique objects or persons in a particular image, but also identify them in subsequent frames and follow their trajectory in a video stream.
+Using suitable object detection algorithms coupled with object tracking models, you can train a machine to not just recognize one or more unique objects or persons in a particular image, but also identify them in subsequent frames and follow their trajectory in a video stream.

 object tracking examples